vinoth-vk-16/SuperSpidey/backend/oauth_storage/README.md

 # Google OAuth Storage Service

-A FastAPI service for storing Google OAuth credentials in Firestore.
+A FastAPI service for storing Google OAuth credentials and encrypted keys in Firestore.

 ## Setup